 Vervet monkeys and baboons can be a nuisance as they endeavor to steal food from visitors - be mindful of their presence.
 Many birds frequent Tshokswane, starlings, and hornbills, permanently reside here and have become very tame.
 You will always see tree squirrels in the large trees found here.

 Nhlunguleni is a small picnic site halfway between Skukuza and Orpen rest camps.
-It is the perfect place to take a break during your morning safari and enjoy a late breakfast prepared on gas barbeques provided.
+It is the perfect place to take a break during your morning safari and enjoy a late breakfast prepared on gas barbecues provided.
 Grazers frequently seen here are blue wildebeest and zebra.

 These animals attract predators like leopards and lions.
 You should also see giraffes, bushbucks, and various species of birds while relaxing at Nhlunguleni.
 Though not frequently encountered, this part of Kruger has a high cheetah population.